Acceptance and Commitment Therapy

 6. Committed action: Taking conscious and focused action towards goals that are rooted in your values.

 Depending on what exactly it is that’s holding you back, your psychologist will choose to emphasize certain processes from the above list.
-Sometimes it helps to identify your values, other times you need to practice some acceptance exercises.
-It might also be the case that you’ll benefit more from jumping straight to defusion exercises.
+Sometimes it helps to identify your values, or maybe you need to practice some acceptance exercises.
+It might also be the case that you’ll benefit more from defusion exercises.

 At the end of your treatment, your psychologist will spend some time walking you through relapse prevention.
 You’ll learn to recognize when you’re slipping into old habits and what you can do to get back on track.